lukonjun/container-anomaly-detection/k3s/README.md

 $ curl -sfL https://get.k3s.io | sh -s - server --node-taint CriticalAddonsOnly=true:NoExecute --tls-san load_balancer_ip_or_hostname --docker
 ```
 Get the kubeconfig file from /etc/rancher/k3s/k3s.yaml and copy it to your local kubeconfig
-Make sure to also change the ip from localhost to the ip of your load balancer.
+Make sure to also change the *ip from localhost to the ip of your load balancer*.
 Afterwards run, to get running nodes
 ```bash
 $ kubectl get no
 ```